 Robert Browning’s ‘Now’ is a short lyric poem.
 Despite consisting of fourteen lines of roughly equal length, it conforms to neither the Petrarchan nor the Shakespearean sonnet style.
 The rhyming scheme is rather irregular, and although it contains some iambic pentameter, the syllable stresses are not completely consistent.
 Therefore, it can be considered an improvisation on the traditional sonnet and it deals with the theme of love.

 The theme of ideal love was one that greatly preoccupied Browning, and can be found in ‘Now’.
-This lyrical sonnet provides the perfect frame in which to explore all the pleasure of life and love contained within one pure and perfect moment.
+This lyrical sonnet provides the perfect frame in which to explore all the pleasures of life and love contained within one pure and perfect moment.

 In 1846 Browning was married to the older poet Elizabeth Barrett whose work was, at the time, much more well-known than his own.
 They then began one of the most famous literary romances in history and we may therefore regard this poet as a dedication to Elizabeth Barrett Browning.

 The concept of ideal love can be best described as two people perfectly complementing each other in such a way as to achieve harmony; a perfect union of love without flaw or difficulty.
 Therefore, by this very nature, it is ideal.
 Love of this type cannot realistically exist in everyday life, as a love of such purity could only survive isolated from the external factors of reality.
 Thus it finds its perfect home at the moment: an entity that is fleeting enough to be able to contain such perfection.